Become an Inclusive Employers Member today

 The Maccabees won the war and then cleaned and repaired their temple, which had been damaged in the war.
 To celebrate, they lit an oil lamp.
 The oil lamp was only supposed to last for one day, but miraculously it burned for eight days.

-Hannukah is most likely to start on the evening of Thursday 7 December 2023 and will end on Friday 15 December 2023.
+Hannukah is most likely to start on the evening of Wednesday 25th December 2024 and will end on Thursday 2nd January 2024.

 Please check the date closer to the time as this may be subject to change because the Hebrew calendar is lunisolar.
 This means the Hebrew calendar is regulated by the positions of both the moon and the sun, so the time or date may change.

-Why does the Jewish community celebrate Hannukah?
+Why does the Jewish community celebrate this holiday?

-Hannukah facts you should know
+Facts you should know

-Here are a few quick Hannukah facts to know:
+Here are a few quick Hannukah facts:

 • There is no one correct way to spell Hannukah in the English language because it is a Hebrew word.
-Hebrew cannot always be spelt with English letters, so there is no standard English spelling for Hannukah.
+Hebrew cannot always be spelt with English letters, so there is no standard English spelling for the holiday.
 This is why some people may spell the holiday as “Hanukah” or “Hannukkah” or “Chanukah” or “Chanuka” and these are all accepted spellings.

 • Hannukah lasts for eight days because that is how long the oil lasted for during the Hannukah miracle.

-• One of the ways Jewish people celebrate Hanukkah is by eating foods fried in oil such as latkes (which are a kind of potato fritter), pancakes and doughnuts.
+• One of the ways Jewish people celebrate is by eating foods fried in oil such as latkes (which are a kind of potato fritter), pancakes and doughnuts.
 This helps Jewish people remember the miracle of the oil lasting eight days in the temple.

 • Dreidel is a game most commonly played during Hannukah.
 You play it by spinning the dreidel and bet on which Hebrew letter will be shown when the dreidel stops spinning.
 You can learn how to play the game online.